 Just putting a smile on your face can help.
 German psychologist Fritz Strack had his subjects watch a cartoon with a pencil in their mouths.
-Half of his subjects held the pencil between their teeth, which made them laugh.
-The other half of his subjects held the pencil between their lips, which made them frown.
-The smiling group thought that the cartoon was funnier.
-It seems that there is a connection between our physical responses and our internal feelings.
-The physical act of smiling actually makes you feel happier.21
+Half of his subjects held the pencil between their teeth,

 If you do not feel happy, smile and pretend to feel happy.
 Neurophysicist Richard Hamilton says that if you pretend to be happy, you actually feel better, because positive thoughts and behavior impact the biochemistry of the brain.
 Positive thinking helps the brain produce seratonin, a neurotransmitter linked with feelings of happiness.22